pharmavillage/battleship/README.md

 ---

-Feel free to explore, contribute, and grow with us at Pharmavillage.
-Together, we can achieve greatness and redefine the future of pharmaceuticals.

 > "The lion cannot protect himself from traps, and the fox cannot defend himself from wolves.
 One must therefore be a fox to recognize traps, and a lion to frighten wolves."
 > – Niccolò Machiavelli